prashant-ramcharan/courgette-jvm/README.md

 At the end of the test run the report will be saved to `${reportTargetDir}/courgette-extentreports`

-To configure custom reports (_i.e. change the report name or theme_) you should create an `extent-config.xml` in the classpath.
+To configure custom reports (_i.e. change the report name or theme_) you should create the `extent-config.xml` file in the classpath.
 Courgette will load this XML config when it builds the report.
 View an example [here](https://github.com/prashant-ramcharan/courgette-jvm-example/blob/master/src/test/resources/extent-config.xml)

 ![CourgetteJVM_ExtentReports.png](images/CourgetteJVM_ExtentReports.png)